ros2/rviz/rviz_visual_tests/docs/README.md

     ament test --cmake-args -DEnableVisualTests=TRUE -DGenerateReferenceImages=TRUE

-N.B. cmake will cache the flags values, so that after setting them to `TRUE` or `FALSE`,  the following time `ament test` is run without specifying any cmake flag, the previoulsy set values will be used.
+NB: cmake will cache the flags values, so that after setting them to `TRUE` or `FALSE`,  the following time `ament test` is run without specifying any cmake flag, the previoulsy set values will be used.